apurvkhare/data-structures-in-javascript/DSA_2024/01_TwoNumberSum.md

 // Space complexity - O(n)
 ```

+> [!CAUTION]
+> The solution below will not work if you are asked to return the indices instead of the elements

 ```js
 /*
 sort the array, now take two pointers one at i=0 and one at i=array.length - 1